AkbarKazimov8/MAJAN/README.md

     clusters (i.e. groups) by using HDBSCAN which is a Clustering solver algorithm.
 HDBSCAN can be replaced with other Clustering solver algorithms easily in the respective BT.

-Finally, MAJAN is provided with a guideline document (MAJAN Guide-v1.2.pdf) which includes instructions to use MAJAN.
-As well as, it covers the ontology that is used in MAJAN.

 Finally, MAJAN is provided with a guideline document which includes everything about MAJAN, starting from an overview, MAC ontology, agent